andreaswolf/typo3-ext-video/README.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements
 In short: It will prevent a 3rd party site from embedding resources from your backend.
 It is a security requirement to use some timing critical browser api's.

+## known issues

+- Empty folders in the Filelist have an upload button that avoids the drag-uploader in TYPO3 13.

 ## future plans

 - allow for quality configuration
-  - the default is a pretty good compromise between quality, compatibility and file size, but you might have different requirements
+  - the 720p default is a pretty good compromise between quality, compatibility and file size, but you might have different requirements
 - create posters and thumbnails for video files
   - this would allow to populate the poster property of the `<video>` tag as a placeholder before playing the video
   - it could give a better overview within the fileadmin, where videos currently have no thumbnail/preview